 This is the universe of Picasso's Blue Period, a journey into emotional depths that both captivated and intrigued the art world.
 Picasso's brush gracefully moves across the canvas, capturing the core of human sensitivity.
 From the depths of his own experiences to the brushstrokes on the canvas, Picasso's journey reminds us that art has the power to illuminate the darkest corners of our souls.
 Just as blue can evoke feelings of introspection and melancholy, it also stands as a symbol of the intricacies of human emotion.

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations- dans le gris)

 Pablo Picasso's Blue Period, Man and Woman in Café, 1903

-(Pablo Picasso's Blue Period: The Inspirations and Origins Behind the Blues - dans le gris)
+(Picasso's Blue Period: Origins and Inspirations - dans le gris)

 About Us